“SUMMER OF lOVE”

 “I found it intriguing, Chase.”

 “Okay, this is how we’ll play it.
-I’m going to pick you up for dinner at the fanciest fish fry dive in Malibu.
+I’ll pick you up for dinner at the fanciest fish fry dive in Malibu.
 What do you say?”

 “I’m not a dive kind of girl.”